tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 ## Results

 We added the ability to return results from invalid interactions ([issue 168][]).
-Setting the result to `nil` was unnecessary since the right way to check for validity is to use `valid?`.
+Setting the result to `nil` was unnecessary.
+The right way to check for validity is to use `valid?`.
-This change allows you to return something from an interaction even if something goes wrong.
+This change allows you to return something from an interaction even if there are errors.
 This can be very useful when updating an existing record.

 ``` rb